Cisco-Talos/clamav/contrib/Windows/Projects/readme.txt

 	On access scanning
 	Investigation of .NET dependencies
 	Scan when a screensaver kicks in
-	zlib and pthreads should be DLL, not bunlded into libclamav.dll
+	zlib and pthreads should be DLL, not bundled into libclamav.dll

 -Nigel Horne